danielbodnar/awesome-stars/README.md

 ## rust

+- [H-M-H/Weylus](https://github.com/H-M-H/Weylus) - Use your tablet as graphic tablet/touch screen on your computer.
 - [pls-rs/pls](https://github.com/pls-rs/pls) - `pls` is a prettier and powerful `ls(1)` for the pros.
 - [Yamato-Security/hayabusa](https://github.com/Yamato-Security/hayabusa) - Hayabusa (隼) is a sigma-based threat hunting and fast forensics timeline generator for Windows event logs.
 - [libp2p/rust-libp2p](https://github.com/libp2p/rust-libp2p) - The Rust Implementation of the libp2p networking stack.